Passive House requirements

-3. In terms of Airtightness, a maximum of 0.6 air changes per hour at 50 Pascals pressure (ACH50), as verified with an onsite with a pressure test (in both pressurized and depressurized states).
+3. In terms of Airtightness, a maximum of 0.6 air changes per hour at 50 Pascals pressure (ACH50), as verified with an onsite pressure test (in both pressurized and depressurized states).

 Passive House buildings are planned, optimised and verified with the Passive House Planning Package (PHPP).